Mission and History

 The Alliance advances the implementation of the Code by inviting employers and recruitment organizations to subscribe.
 Subscribers must provide a copy of the Code to all FENs with whom they enter into a contract, and must agree to allow those nurses to be surveyed by the Alliance.
 A list of subscribers will be available for consultation by FENs and health care organizations that are considering contracting with a recruiter or an employer.

-The pilot phase of subscriptions will operate between May 2010 - May 2011.
-During this time leading employers and recruiters will participate in the subscription and monitoring process at no cost.
-Upon completion of the pilot, subscribers will be charged a fee on a sliding scale.
+The pilot phase of subscriptions operated between May 2010 - May 2011.
+During this time leading employers and recruiters participated in the subscription and monitoring process at no cost.

 The original title of this document was the Voluntary Code of Ethical Conduct for the Recruitment of Foreign-Educated Nurses to the United States, published in September 2008.
 In 2011, the Board of the Alliance for Ethical International Recruitment Practices expanded its work to include other health professionals, replacing the tearm "foreign-educated nurse" (FEN) with "foreign-educated health professional" (FEHP).
 All other content is identical to the original publication.